Oleksandren/simplePuzzle/README.md

 Simple puzzle game.

+It's a simple project, which can be used as a sample of my code.
+This project was developed as a test task at any one company.

 User can choose image from Gallery or default list images.
 When user tapped picture there is a transition to a game screen.
 Application only supports images with 600 x 600 pixels.
 The size of the playing field